 Hi friends!
 Reef the fox here with this week’s “Reef’s Report.”

-Until next week, Reef, over and out!
+Until next time, Reef, over and out!